tiongjjyi/tp/docs/UserGuide.md

 **Command failure:** Users enter the command with incorrect formatting, resulting in an error message shown to the user.

 ### Adding a remark for a student : `remark`

 Adds a remark to the specified student from the list of students.

 **Format:** `remark INDEX r/REMARK`
 * Adds a remark for the student at the specified `INDEX`.
 * The index refers to the index number shown in the displayed students list.
-* `INDEX`: Must be a **positive integer** 1, 2, 3, …
+* `INDEX`: Must be a **positive integer** (1, 2, 3, ...), and it should fall within the range of students currently displayed such that it corresponds to a valid student.
-* The pending question must not be empty.
+* The input remark must not be empty.
-* Inputting another remark will overwrite the current remark, i.e adding of remark is not cumulative.
+* Inputting another remark will overwrite the current remark, i.e. adding of remark is not cumulative.

 **Example:** `remark 2 r/needs more help` Adds a remark to the student at index 2 of the displayed students list saying needs more help.